algab/nestjs-rabbitmq-retry/readme.md

 The configuration attributes are:

 - host: The host where RabbitMQ is running.
-(Mandatory)
+(Required)

 - username: The username to access RabbitMQ.
-(Mandatory)
+(Required)

 - password: The password to access RabbitMQ.
-(Mandatory)
+(Required)

 - isAMQPS: The connection used will be amqps.
 (The default value is false)